AI mentions in earnings calls

 Each indicator is normalized to a heat score from 0 to 100, where 100 reads as maximally overheated.
 Two indicators are inverted: for those, low raw values heat the reading.

-The share of AI pilots that reach production.
-The lower it drops while activity rises, the hotter the market.
+The share of generative-AI pilots delivering a measurable return.
+MIT’s 2025 study found roughly 95% see none; the lower it goes while spend rises, the hotter the market.

 AI-attributed staff cuts followed by rehiring for the same function within a year — conviction spent before evidence.